 If you want a pet that looks small and cute and yet is smart and sturdy, then the Lhasa Apso is for you.
 The Lhasa may be small but don’t let her looks fool you.
 She is smart, intelligent, well mannered and friendly.
-Obedience training is usually easy and s/he will make the best watch dog despite its size.
+Obedience training is usually easy and it will make the best watch dog despite its size.
 Here is more information about this smart, sturdy dog breed.

 - This is a small breed dog with lot of muscle.
 Males stand 10 or 11 inches and females are slightly shorter.
 They usually weigh between 13-19 pounds.